 Enable userChrome.css Customization in Firefox

-The way Firefox allows such extensive customization is through a CSS file called userChrome.css.
+Firefox allows such extensive customization through a CSS file called userChrome.css.
 You can edit this file to move the tab bar below the navigation toolbar, view multiple rows on your bookmarks toolbar, etc. Since this file is separate from Firefox’s original files you can always delete the file to switch Firefox back to the way it was.
-To be clear, you can’t really add any more features but only modify the layout of the features and elements already in Firefox.
+To be clear, you can’t add more features but only modify the layout of the features and elements already in Firefox.
 But first, you have to enable userChrome.css in Firefox.

 - Open Firefox.